drugs and Alcohol Abuse Prevention and Education Program

 Elizabeth City State University Counseling and Testing Center/Special Needs Services and Athletics.
 Know Your Choices: Alcohol Abuse Prevention and Education Program

 This webpage was created as part of a National Collegiate Athletic Association CHOICES grant awarded to Elizabeth City State University’s Counseling and Testing/Special Needs Services and Athletics.
-The grant was awarded during the 2013-2014 academic year.
-Elizabeth City State University’s program is called “Know Your Choices: Alcohol Abuse Prevention and Education Program.
+The grant was awarded during the 2013-2016 academic years.
+Elizabeth City State University’s program was called “Know Your Choices: Alcohol Abuse Prevention and Education Program.
 The objectives of the program are as follows:

 - To develop and engage students in alcohol-free events

 - To provide workshops/educational experiences for students regarding alcohol and related issues

 - To develop a marketing campaign that addresses alcohol use and related issues

 - To develop a Choices peer education program